 Winter Activities | Best Time to Visit New York City

-The best part is the decorations are strung up all around the major attractions.
-Most first time visitors will visit places like the Rockefeller Center, Bryant Park, and Wall Street during their trip and places like these spots always dress the part and decorate for the season.
+The best part of Christmas in New York City are the decorations are strung up all around the major attractions.
+Most first time visitors will visit places like the Rockefeller Center, Bryant Park, and Wall Street and the attractions always dress the part, covered in decorations for the season.

 Check out Chinese Lunar New Year Parade

 Chinatown is one of the best neighborhoods in Manhattan to explore, but during Chinese New Years in February the fun gets taken up a notch.
 The streets come alive with locals in festive, traditional wear and music fills the air with the festivities culminating in the Lunar New Year parade.

 Visit One of the (Many) Holiday Markets

 New York City is home to plenty of year-round markets, but the best ones pop-up during the winter time.
 Local artisans and creators bring their unique products and they’re quick and convenient if you’re searching for a gift or souvenir.

 Best Time to Visit New York City: Summer